Elite Forces of Malaysia: Malaysia Coast Guard

-MCG-SAT commandos, identifiable by their scarlet-red berets, march during the 65th Merdeka Day parade.
+MCG Assault Team commandos, identifiable by their scarlet-red berets, march during the 65th Merdeka Day parade.

-MMEA Rescue Swimmer (centre) received training from U.S. Coast Guard Aviation Survival Technicians during CARAT 2011.
+MCG Rescue Swimmer (centre) received training from U.S. Coast Guard Aviation Survival Technician (USCG Rescue Swimmer) during CARAT 2011.

-The Malaysia Coast Guard (MCG), also known as the Malaysian Maritime Enforcement Agency (MMEA), is a key maritime force tasked with safeguarding Malaysia's littoral waters, enforcing laws within the Malaysian Maritime Zone (MMZ), and managing maritime emergency responses.
-(Note: The Malaysian Maritime Enforcement Agency (MMEA) and the Malaysia Coast Guard (MCG) are both official names for the agency.
-Initially known as MMEA upon its establishment, the agency adopted MCG as an additional official name in 2017 to align with internationally recognised naming conventions.)
-As part of Malaysia's naval defence forces alongside the Royal Malaysian Navy (RMN) and the Marine Operations Force (MOF) of the Royal Malaysia Police (RMP), the MCG focuses on law enforcement in the MMZ, a jurisdiction shared only with the MOF.
-Since 2023, the MCG has expanded its operational scope to include the Indo-Pacific region through collaboration with the Japan Coast Guard (JCG).
+The Malaysia Coast Guard (abbr.: MCG) is the operational name for the Malaysian Maritime Enforcement Agency (abbr.: MMEA; Agensi Penguatkuasaan Maritim Malaysia — APMM).
+It is the principal maritime force responsible for safeguarding Malaysia's littoral waters, enforcing federal laws within the Malaysian Maritime Zone (MMZ), and coordinating maritime emergency responses.
+Alongside the Royal Malaysian Navy and the Royal Malaysia Police Marine Operations Force, the MCG forms a critical component of the nation's naval defence.
+Since 2023, the MCG has expanded its operational scope to include the Indo-Pacific region through strategic collaboration with the Japan Coast Guard (JCG).

-Established in 2005, the MCG operates independently of the Malaysian Armed Forces (MAF) and falls under a separate ministry, similar to the U.S. Coast Guard’s relationship with the Department of Homeland Security.
-However, in times of emergency, armed conflict, or war, the MCG can integrate with the MAF to serve as a naval force.
+Established in 2005, the MCG operates independently of the Malaysian Armed Forces (MAF) and reports to a separate ministry, a structure similar to the relationship between the United States Coast Guard and the Department of Homeland Security.
+However, during times of emergency or armed conflict, the MCG can be integrated into the MAF to serve as a naval combatant force.

-The MCG is home to three elite units under its Special Tasks and Rescue (STAR) division, the special forces command of the MCG.
+The MCG maintains three elite components under its Special Tasks and Rescue (STAR) division, which serves as the agency's special forces command.

-MCG Special Tasks and Rescue Team (STAR Team)
+MCG Special Tasks and Rescue Assault Team

-The MCG Special Tasks and Rescue Team (STAR Team), or Pasukan Tindakan Khas dan Penyelamat APMM (PTK APMM) in Malay, is the MCG’s primary maritime special forces unit.
-These elite operatives are highly trained in maritime counterterrorism (MCT), specialising in operations such as visit, board, search, and seizure (VBSS), anti-piracy missions, helicopter insertions, port protection/anti-sabotage tasks, and hostage rescues.
-They are capable of rapid deployment via helicopters and high-speed boats.
+The Special Tasks and Rescue Assault Team (abbr.: STAR Assault Team; Pasukan Tindakan Khas), commonly known as the STAR Team, is the primary maritime special forces unit of the MCG.
+These operatives are trained in maritime counter-terrorism (MCT) and specialise in visit, board, search, and seizure (VBSS) operations, anti-piracy missions, helicopter insertions, and hostage rescue at sea.

-Formed in 2005, the unit's initial members were drawn from Malaysian Armed Forces (MAF) special forces units, including the Naval Special Forces (PASKAL) and RMAF Special Forces (PASKAU).
-Today, recruitment is internal, with candidates required to pass the rigorous Malaysian Special Forces Selection process.
+The unit was formed in 2005 with a nucleus of personnel drawn from the Naval Special Forces (PASKAL) and RMAF Special Forces (PASKAU).
+Recruitment is now conducted internally, requiring candidates to pass the Malaysian special forces selection process.
+Members are distinguished by a scarlet-red beret and an insignia similar in design to the RMN Trimedia.
+The STAR Team is comparable to the United States Coast Guard's Maritime Security Response Team (MSRT) and the Japan Coast Guard's Special Security Team (SST).

-MCG-SAT operatives wear a distinctive scarlet-red beret and bear a special forces insignia reminiscent of the Naval Special Forces’ Trimedia and the U.S. Navy SEALs’ Trident Insignia.
-Comparable to the U.S. Coast Guard's Maritime Safety and Security Team (MSST) and Maritime Security Response Team (MSRT), as well as the Japan Coast Guard’s Special Security Team (SST), MCG-SAT is a versatile and vital force for Malaysia's maritime defence.